Gardening advice – blogs

 • Small gardens

 Small gardens Big ideas for making the most of a small garden.
-In London and its suburbs, our gardens are precious spaces.
-While they may be getting smaller, our ambitions for them are not.
-A modern garden needs to be a dining room, a lounge, a playground and a tranquil escape, all within a compact…
+In London and its suburbs, gardens are precious spaces.
+They may be getting smaller, but ambitions for them are not.
+A modern garden needs to be a dining room, a lounge, a playground and a tranquil escape, all within a compact footprint.
+The…

 • Growing climbers

-Growing climbers How to use climbers to soften walls, fences, and pergolas.
+Growing annual climbers from seed A grower’s guide to the most rewarding tender climbers for UK gardens, graded by difficulty.
 Annual climbers are the extroverts of the garden.
 Loud, fast, occasionally unruly, and utterly joyful.
 They take a bare fence or pergola and turn it into something theatrical within weeks.
-No long-term commitment, no digging out woody roots later, just one glorious season…
+No long-term commitment, no digging…

 • Garden costs

-Garden costs What really affects the cost of landscaping a garden.
-One of the most common questions we’re asked by homeowners in Kingston, Surbiton and the surrounding areas is simply, “How much does a garden cost?”
-It’s a fair question, and the honest answer is that it depends on far more than just the size…
+Garden costs in Kingston, Surbiton, Esher and Coombe What really affects the cost of landscaping a garden.
+One of the most common questions we are asked by homeowners in Kingston, Surbiton, Esher and Coombe is simply, “How much does a garden cost?”
+It is a fair question, and the honest answer is that it depends…

 • Garden law

-Garden law The basic rules every homeowner should know about their garden.
+Garden law Seven common myths about garden law — and what the rules actually say.
 Think you know garden law?
-Think again.
-Some of the most widely believed ‘rules’ about fences, trees, and planning permissions are completely wrong—and could land you in trouble.
+Some of the most widely believed ‘rules’ about fences, trees and planning permission are wrong, and getting them wrong can be expensive.
 Can you really cut down any tree in your garden?
-Do you automatically own the…
+Do you automatically…

 • Drought tolerant gardens